Have you ever wondered why we need to use a calibrated thermometer to monitor food temperatures regularly or at a set time?

 - Establishing temperature applicable critical limits

 These processes cannot be implemented without the use of accurate measuring and monitoring instruments.
-And to ensure that these measuring and monitoring instruments are displaying the required accuracy, it should be calibrated and controlled.
+To ensure that these measuring and monitoring instruments are displaying the required accuracy, they should be calibrated and controlled.

 As per ISO 2200:2018, below are the requirements for the Control of monitoring and measuring Instruments: